COVID-19 questions and answers for learners

 What’s the best way to contact AU?

-Please use this format, so we can get back to you with the right information more quickly.
+Please use this format when emailing us, so we can get back to you with the right information more quickly.

 Subject: LAST NAME, FIRST NAME: A brief description of what you’re looking for or why you’re emailing